Skip to content

 Passwords

-Passwords are typically managed via the Password Manager in the Matillion ETL client, but can also be managed through the API.
-The API enables you to get the name and ID of a password, as well as creating, importing, and deleting a password.
+Passwords are typically managed via the Password Manager in the Matillion ETL app, but can also be managed through the API.
+The API enables you to get the name and ID of a password, as well as create, import, and delete passwords.

-To get a password within a Project Group, input the following into Postman:
+To get a password within a Project Group, input the following into Postman, replacing {GroupName} with your Project Group name:

-You can add the following endpoints to get more information about your password (where <passwordName> is your password):
+You can add the following endpoints to get more information about your password, replacing {PasswordName} with your password:

 To delete a password using POST, enter the following: